 At Roger Williams Park Zoo, we are here to help make your visit as enjoyable as possible.
 Here’s an A to Z guide to the amenities and services available to you.
 Enjoy your visit!

-Baby changing facilities are located in most restrooms throughout the Zoo, additionally there is a baby changing and nursing room with rocking chair at the rear of the Serengeti Market Café.
+Baby changing facilities are located in most restrooms throughout the Zoo, additionally there is a baby changing and nursing room with rocking chair at the rear of Tuskers restaurant.
 Please refer to the zoo map for locations.

 The Zoo offers a wide variety of education programs for everyone from preschoolers to adult, including ZooCamp, animal-inspired art classes, environmental clubs, programs for parents to enjoy together with their preschoolers, special experiences for the whole family to enjoy together as well as overnight experiences for families and cub and girl scouts.

-The World of Adaptations and Fabric of Africa exhibits all have indoor areas.
-Currently the greenhouse, next to Hasbro's Our Big Backyard houses a number of animals.
+The World of Adaptations and the Zoo's new Faces of the Rainforest exhibit all have indoor areas, as well as the greenhouse next to Hasbro's Our Big Backyard.
 There are also indoor restaurants and gift shops, and small sheltered areas throughout the Zoo.

 Should your child become lost during your visit, remain calm and notify any Zoo staff member (as identified by a staff t-shirt or uniform).
 The staff member will notify Zoo security personnel who will put into action an organized and thorough search until you are reunited with your child.
 Adult guests who have become separated from their party may be paged over the Zoo’s intercom system only in the case of an emergency.